fmaguire/mag_sim_paper/manuscript.md

 ## Discussion {#discussion}

-In this paper, we evaluated the ability of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (MGEs; i.e. genomic islands and plasmids) from metagenomic samples.
+In this paper, we evaluated the ability of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (MGEs; i.e. GIs and plasmids) from metagenomic samples.
 Overall, chromosomal sequences were binned well (up to 94.3% coverage, with perfect bin purity using megahit-DASTool) however closely related genomes were consistently cross-contaminated with other sequences (e.g. _Streptococcus_ species in Fig. [S1](#fig:coverphylo), [S2](#fig:purityphylo)).
 Given the importance of MGEs in the function and spread of pathogenic traits, it is particularly noteworthy that regardless of MAG binning method, plasmids and GIs were disproportionately lost compared to core chromosomal regions.
 At best (with metaSPAdes and CONCOCT) 29.2% of plasmids and 44.1% of GIs were identifiable at >50% coverage in the correct bin (i.e. grouped with a bin that was mostly made up of contigs from the same genome).
 While some MGEs were likely recovered in more partial forms (<50% coverage), use of these by researchers interested in selective pressures and lateral gene transfer could lead to inaccurate inferences.
 This poor result is congruent with the intuition that the divergent compositional features and repetitive nature of these MGEs is problematic for MAG methods.
-The particularly poor plasmid binning performance is likely attributable to the known difficulties in assembly of plasmids from short-read data [@pmid:29177087].
+The particularly poor plasmid binning performance is likely attributable to the known difficulties in assembly of plasmids from short-read data [@doi:10.1099/mgen.0.000128].
 Therefore, binning efficiency might improve with use of long-read sequencing or assembly methods optimised for recovering plasmids [@doi:10.1099/mgen.0.000128] (such as SCAPP [@doi:10.1101/2020.01.12.903252]).
 Incorporating long-read sequencing has been shown to improve overall MAG binning [@doi:10.1101/2020.04.08.032540] and facilitate metagenomic characterisation of plasmids [@doi:10.1186/s40168-019-0737-z].
 Further research is needed to fully characterise the performance of different long-read protocols on the accuracy of recovering MGEs in metagenomic samples.

-Given the growing use of MAG methods in infectious disease research and the public-health importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
+Given the growing use of MAG methods in infectious disease research (e.g., [@doi:10.1099/mgen.0.000293; @doi:10.1016/j.envint.2019.05.036; @doi:10.1111/1462-2920.14989; @doi:10.3389/fmicb.2017.02036; @doi:10.1128/AEM.02577-16]) and the public-health importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
 The majority of these genes were correctly assembled across assemblers but were either not assigned or incorrectly assigned to MAG bins during binning.
 At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to the correct MAG.
 While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VF (n=3) or AMR gene (n=20) were correctly binned.